Surviving in Asia

 31.08.2012 - 09.10.2012

 I had no intention of allowing my quest for spiritual fulfillment to succumb to the incessant demands of my stomach, but my sweet tooth has decreed the inevitable - I am really traveling Asia in search of cake.
-Unable to go a whole day without some form of cake, pastry or desert in England, it was ridiculous to think I could survive 4months without at least the occasional sugar hit.
+Unable to go a whole day without some form of cake, pastry or desert in England, it was ridiculous to think I could survive four months without at least the occasional sugar hit.
 It turns out the steady stream of sugar has become more of a gushing river, but we all have our vices.
-Having a budget of £15 a day has meant prioritising, and so far cake has come before air conditioning, western style toilets, shopping, and even beer.
+Having a budget of £15 a day has meant prioritising, and so far cake has come before air conditioning, western style toilets, shopping and even beer.
 In fact, the only thing it hasn't come before is fresh mango smoothie, and choosing between the two has become a question of surprisingly paramount importance.